mr-r0ot/IpSiTe/README.md

-Show Ip Target By   Script  Or  Web(s/w): س
+Show Ip Target By   Script  Or  Web(s/w): s

 ```
 * Enjoy the information!